It’s always important to build strong relationships with Recruiters (Executive Search firms).

 A good Recruiter knows how to develop their client relations in a company - ideally, the person who has excellent connections, including access to the senior management.

 Can you give examples of some of the clients that have worked with you?

 Get the names of several firms.
 Better still, the business unit of a specific company.
 Typically, one will not release the “name of the person who will hire you”.

-And if the Recruiter says Company A repeatedly and this same firm in LinkedIn states that they don’t accept resume from Recruiters (big, bold fonts), well, that gives you an immediate heads-up.
+If the Recruiter says Company A repeatedly and this same firm in LinkedIn states that they don’t accept resume from Recruiters - well, that tells you about this person's integrity.

 How do you manage to find me?